-I had to renew my wife's driving license which was issued at Tindivanam RTO.
-Unfortunately, it was not uploaded into the computerised records at that time.
-On enquiring in a local Driving School, they asked to visit the concerned RTO and request them to upload the details into the system.
-How many countless hours of human life wasted, with each person having to request individually!
+On enquiring at a local driving school, they asked to visit the concerned RTO and request them to upload the details into the system.
+Half done digitization, and countless hours of human life wasted, with each person having to make a request individually!

 Once again, I never received any SMS after that, and without a proper way of knowing the status, I was resigned to have someone visit the RTO once again.